top of page

 Mexican Redtail Indigo

 Mexican Redtail Indigos, or Drymarchon melanurus rubidus, inhabit much of the west coast of Mexico.
 They are very similar to Eastern Indigos in appearance, although there is variation throughout their vast range.
-We work with multiple localities of rubidus.
+We work with multiple lineages of rubidus.

 Rubidus are every bit as impressive as the more well known Eastern Indigo, but are not federally protected.
 They can be imported/exported and shipped across state lines without permits!